Honking is not my cup of tea.

-Well, first of all, roads in residential areas are meant for pedestrians.
-It’s a miracle that you’re allowed to ride a bike or drive a car in the streets.
-I’d say it’s a privilege.
+Roads in residential areas are meant for pedestrians.
+And it’s a miracle that you’re allowed to ride a bike or drive a car in the streets.
+I’d rather say it’s a privilege.

 But have I always been like that—a non-honking guy?

-Nope, I also used to honk until recently, but then I overcame it.
+Nope.
+I also used to honk like crazy, but later, I realized my foolishness.

 One of my friends taught me to ride a scooter.

 It took him only a couple of hours to make me understand how things work.
-After that, I was supposed to practise as much as I could.
-Since it was a new experience for me, I was not confident enough in the beginning.
-The only way for me to alert people on the streets was honking, and I used to blow like crazy.
+And after that, I was supposed to practice as much as I could.
+But, since it was a new experience for me, I was not confident enough initially.
+In fact, I thought that the only way to alert people on the streets was by honking.
+And that’s why I used to blow the horn like a maniac.

-So, honking started as a precautionary measure to avoid collisions.
+So, essentially, honking started as a precautionary measure to avoid collisions.

-My confidence kept growing with practice, and within 3-4 months, I was confident enough to ride the scooter even on busy roads.
+As time went by, my confidence grew, and within 3-4 months, I was confident enough to ride the scooter even on busy roads.

-Unfortunately, the “honking” stuck with me.
-I started blowing horn even in empty streets or even in odd hours like, early morning or late at night.
+Unfortunately, the “honking habit” stuck with me.
+So I started blowing horns even in empty streets or even at odd hours like early morning or late at night.

 Honking Irritates Like Anything

-I used to get irritated when people honked on my back unnecessarily, which eventually made me realise that others must be feeling the same when I blew the horn without any need.
+I started getting irritated when people honked on my back unnecessarily, which eventually made me realize that others felt the same when I blew the horn needlessly.

-Soon, I realised another thing – blowing horn is a necessity only 2 out of 10 times.
+And then, I realized another surprising fact: blowing the horn is necessary only 2 out of 10 times.

-Generally, you need to blow the horn when:
+Generally, it would help if you blew the horn when:

-- The fog is quite dense, and you can’t see a thing, so along with the headlights on, you can keep blowing the horn to alert people and vehicles alike.
+- The fog is quite dense, and you can’t see a thing, so along with the headlights on, you can keep blowing the horn to alert people.

-- You’re passing through an area at night where streetlights are missing or not functioning.
-You want to make sure that other people on the road are aware of you.
+- You’re passing through an area at night where streetlights are missing or not functioning, and you want to alert others.

-- You need to alert seniors walking or crossing busy streets because many senior citizens develop hearing issues.
+- It would be best to alert seniors walking or crossing busy streets because many senior citizens develop hearing issues.

 - You suspect that the children passing the street are not attentive enough.
-And that’s natural.
-Children are fun-loving people.
-Most of the times, they are too immersed in talking with each other when crossing roads.
+Most of the time, they are too immersed in talking with each other when crossing roads.
 In fact, at times, they aren’t even aware of where they’re walking.
-Blowing horn to grab their attention is a valid idea.
+So blowing the horn to grab their attention is a good idea.

 - Is there a blind curve on every road?